What are OpenTherm Boilers & Heating Systems?

 However, that does not mean you cannot install an advanced control on other boiler types or on older boilers.

-Keep in mind that only combi boilers are required to be fitted with an advanced control under Boiler Plus.
+Remember that only combi boilers must be fitted with an advanced control under Boiler Plus.

 A brief overview of additional choices for older and non-combi boilers is provided below.